tdj28/blog/content/en/blog/post/computer_science/algorithms/prefix-trees/index.md

     style P_10 fill:#ccf,stroke:#333
 {{< /mermaid >}}

 If node 'H' is mapped to Path `10`, we download Buckets `Root`, `1`, and `10` (highlighted in blue).
-To the hosting server, an attacker merely sees a uniformly random path being downloaded, decrypted, and re-uploaded with fresh ciphertexts.
+To the hosting server, an attacker merely sees a uniformly random path being downloaded and re-uploaded with fresh ciphertexts.

 ### The Mathematics of Oblivion